“ReadyBoost Not Working” – Solutions

-Actually, what I’m talking about is to delete those folders what your windows automatically made when every time you’ve conned a new or formatted Pendrive in your computer to interact with it.
+Actually, I’m talking about is to delete those folders what your windows automatically made when every time you use a new or formatted Pendrive for ReadyBoost in your computer to make a bit use out of it.

 Those folders are mainly stored in Windows Registry and to delete those folders you’ll have to open your windows registry and follow the correct path to reaches to those folders.

 Make sure you disconnect your Pendrive first: